- Yield 8 servings

 - 3 tablespoons turbinado sugar

-- Combine flour, sugar and salt.
+- To prepare crust, combine flour, pecans, sugar and salt.
 Add grated butter and mix with hands until mixture resembles small peas.
 Add water; stir until mixture comes together.
 Pat dough into a disk.
-Place in wax paper and let chill at least 30 minutes.
+Wrap in wax paper and chill at least 30 minutes.

 - Preheat oven to 450F.